Lego 2K Drive: Development

 While TT Games developed most Lego games, Lego 2K Drive was developed by Visual Concepts South, which is mostly known for developing the NBA 2K series and the WWE 2K series.
 Members of the team had experience working on racing games such as Hydro Thunder and San Francisco Rush.
 The title is the first Lego racing game since the Lego Speed Champions DLC for Forza Horizon 4 in 2019.
 Lego 2K Drive marked the beginning of a multi-game deal between The Lego Group and 2K.
 Development of the game took about five years.
 According to the team, the game was intended to be a casual and approachable experience.
 Creative director Brian Silva added that 2K Drive was designed to be more than just a "racing game", as it encourages players to build their vehicles, explore the game's world and complete various side activities.

 Release

 Announced in March 2023, the game was released on May 19, 2023, for Nintendo Switch, PlayStation 4, PlayStation 5, Windows, Xbox One, and Xbox Series X and S. Visual Concepts planned to support the game with additional downloadable content upon launch.
 The game is sold in three editions: a standard edition, an Awesome Edition and an Awesome Rivals Edition.
 The latter two editions include additional premium content and were released three days ahead of the game's street date.
-The Nintendo Switch version of the game did not see a true physical release, with all of its digital copies sold either online or as a download code in a physical Switch game case, but does not support crossplay and wallet sharing.
+The Nintendo Switch version of the game does not support crossplay and wallet sharing.

+The game was delisted on May 19, 2026.
+Online services will be shut down on May 31, 2027.